AcceDe-Web/overlay/README.md

 ## Polyfill

 In order to dispatch the `close` and `cancel` event, the script uses the `CustomEvent` constructor.
 A polyfill for `CustomEvent` is mandatory when the support of Internet Explorer is required.
-You can find the one on the [MDN website](https://developer.mozilla.org/en-US/docs/Web/API/CustomEvent/CustomEvent#Polyfill).
+You can find one on the [MDN website](https://developer.mozilla.org/en-US/docs/Web/API/CustomEvent/CustomEvent#Polyfill).

 ## Compatibilty
 This plugin is tested against the following browsers: